AusIndustry recently released updated guidance for software claims. Here are the key points at a glance:

-Startups and established businesses within the software industry understand the importance of innovation — it’s what sets you apart from the competition and keeps your business moving forward.
+Startups, early-stage companies and established businesses within the software industry understand the importance of innovation — it’s what sets you apart from the competition and keeps your business moving forward.

 Software development is experimental in nature and involves a lot of testing to get right.
 By this rationale, all development could be R&D, right?
 Unfortunately, it’s a little more complicated than that.
-Just because software development involves a life-cycle of testing and experimentation, does not mean that all activities qualify for the R&D Tax Incentive.
+Just because software development involves a life-cycle of testing and experimentation, doesn’t mean all software development activities qualify for the RDTI.

 So when is software innovation classed as R&D for tax purposes?